La Fortune de Richard Wallace. Book Review.

 In the years before his death, as his health declined, the Marquess planned to leave his collection to the French and British nations, buying and adapting a block of properties in the Rue Lafitte in Paris to display them.
 He had suitable galleries constructed there.
 In 1865, while an invalid at Bagatelle, the Marquess renewed contact with his Seymour cousins in England and assured them he would be leaving the bulk of his fortune to that branch of the family.
 He invited them to stay at Bagatelle and one of them remembered the Marquess showing him a will that he assured him was in his favour.
 Yet on his death no such document could be found.

 There was an old will of 1838, followed by several codicils added in 1850, in one of which Beauchamp had made Richard his residual legatee, citing the care the latter had given to his mother and himself during a recent illness.
-Perhaps MieMie encouraged him to do this.
+Perhaps MieMie encouraged him to do this (if it was genuine).
 In 1838 there had been little residue, but in 1870 there was an immense amount.
 Since no later will could be produced, the magistrate in 1870 had to accept this one.
 This was lucky for Wallace as his own affairs were so strained he would otherwise have gone to prison for debt.

 The novel presents a mystery and offers an explanation that remains hypothetical.
 It is presented with the meticulous detail of a mystery story and winds us up to a high degree of suspense.